Pasig River: Landmarks

 The growth of Manila along the banks of the Pasig River has made it a focal point for development and historical events.
 The foremost landmark on the banks of the river is the walled district of Intramuros, located near the mouth of the river on its southern bank.
 It was built by the Spanish colonial government in the 16th century.
 Further upstream is the Hospicio de San Jose, an orphanage located on Pasig's sole island, the Isla de Convalescencia.
 On the northern bank stands the Quinta Market in Quiapo, Manila's central market, and Malacañan Palace, the official residence of the President of the Philippines.
 Also on the Pasig River's northern bank and within the Manila district of Sta.
 Mesa is the main campus of the Polytechnic University of the Philippines.

-In Makati, along the southern bank of Pasig, is Circuit Makati (the former Sta.
-Ana Race Track) and the Rockwell Center, a high-end office and commercial area containing the Power Plant Mall.
+In Makati, along the southern bank of Pasig, are Circuit Makati (the former Santa Ana Race Track), the Poblacion sewage treatment plant and pumping station of Manila Water, and the Rockwell Center, a high-end office and commercial area.
 At the confluence of the Pasig and Marikina rivers is the Napindan Hydraulic Control Structure, which regulates the flow of water from the Napindan Channel.

 Geographical landmarks

-The third chapter of Jose Rizal's novel El filibusterismo mentions several stories surrounding certain geographical features along the Pasig River during the Spanish colonial era, such as the Buwayang Bato, the Malapd na Bato, and Doña Geromina's Cave.
+The third chapter of Jose Rizal's novel El filibusterismo mentions several stories surrounding certain geographical features along the Pasig River during the Spanish colonial era, such as the Buwayang Bato, the Malapad na Bato, and Doña Geromina's Cave.

 Doña Geromina's Cave, according to legend, was built by the Archbishop of Manila as a sanctuary for his former lover.
-The cave is believed to be located in Barangay Pineda, Pasig under the Bagong Ilog bridge carrying Circumferential Road 5 between Pasig and Makati.
+The cave is believed to be located in Barangay Pineda, Pasig under the Bagong Ilog Bridge, which carries Circumferential Road 5 between Pasig and Taguig.

 Malapad na Bato

-In Makati, a cliff along the river is known as Malapad-na-bato (lit. '"Wide-rock"'), which was considered to be sacred to the early Tagalog people as a home to spirits.
+In what is now Barangay West Rembo, Taguig, a cliff along the river is known as Malapad-na-bato (lit. '"Wide-rock"'), which was considered to be sacred to the early Tagalog people as a home to spirits.
 After the Nuestra Señora de Gracia Church was completed in 1630, it eventually became a pilgrimage site for newly converted Christians, resulting in a decline in the importance of Malapad-na-bató as a religious site.
 It was mentioned in El Filibusterismo that the sacred character of the site disappeared as fears of the spirits living there had disappeared after the cliff was inhabited by bandits.